BiDAlab/UWF4DR-Benchmark/README.md

   **No image data is included.**

 - `src/`
   Python source code for dataset split preparation, preprocessing, and model evaluation.
-  Model architecture definitions are included, but **no trained model weights** are stored.
+  Model architecture definitions are included, but no trained model weights are stored.
+  Pretrained models used in the paper are hosted separately on institutional servers (BiDA Lab).

 - `requirements/`
   Dependency specifications for the different model families used in the study.